 Mobile stations should transmit a position report depending on the configuration of equipment they are using, to WIDE1-1,WIDE2-1.
 Typically a shorter path of WIDE1-1 with a periodicity of once every two minutes is acceptable.
 Perhaps 3-5 minutes periodicity should be considered for the full path.
 Again, this depends on individual needs.

-If it flies: WIDE2-1, once every minute or two minutes.
+If it flies: no path, or WIDE2-1, once every minute or two minutes.

 Kantronics KPC-3 and KPC-3 Plus

 to Pin 2, GPS Ground to Pin 7 of TNC DB-25 terminal

 If you have a KPC-3 Plus with 8.3 or 9.0 firmware, input the GPS data to the KPC-3 Plus DE-9 pins 2 and 6 (data and ground, respectively).
 This frees up the DB-25 port, so if you want to run it as a tracker, you can, and if you want to run APRS mobile with a laptop, just plug in the computer cable and go.
 No other changes are necessary.
 Additionally, make these settings in the KPC-3 Plus (8.3 or 9.0 only):

 *Check the SYMBOLS.TXT file for recommended settings for special event trackers.
 You can use tactical callsigns such as SAR01, Bike1, EOC1, etc, and then place the station callsign in the BTEXT with a 10 minute beacon.
 To get the desired symbol, place it in the TO CALL of the UNPROTO line, e.g. U GPSxyz via WIDE1-1,WIDE2-1 where "xyz" is derived from SYMBOLS.TXT.
 Most common symbols: